 - TrueCrypt Volume passwords must consist only of printable ASCII characters.
-Non-ASCII characters in passwords are not supported and may cause various problems (e.g., inability to mount a volume). - TrueCrypt-encrypted floppy disks: When a floppy disk is ejected and another one is inserted, garbage will be read/written to the disk, which could lead to data corruption.
-Note that this affects only raw floppy disk volumes (not file-hosted TrueCrypt containers stored on floppy disks). - It is currently not possible to write data to file-hosted TrueCrypt volumes (containers) stored on file systems that do not have 512-byte sectors.
+Non-ASCII characters in passwords are not supported and may cause various problems (e.g., inability to mount a volume). - Due to a Windows 2000 issue, TrueCrypt does not support the Windows Mount Manager under Windows 2000.
+Therefore, some Windows 2000 built-in tools, such as Disk Defragmenter, do not work on TrueCrypt volumes.
+Furthermore, it is not possible to use the Mount Manager services under Windows 2000, e.g., assign a mount point to a TrueCrypt volume (i.e., attach a TrueCrypt volume to a folder). - The Windows Volume Shadow Copy Service is currently not supported. - TrueCrypt-encrypted floppy disks: When a floppy disk is ejected and another one is inserted, garbage will be read/written to the disk, which could lead to data corruption.
+Note that this affects only raw floppy disk volumes (not file-hosted TrueCrypt containers stored on floppy disks).